All Episodes

 It seems like late deciders are going for him.

-Yeah, and I think it's interesting that he's uh he's got some polls showing him up in Maine.
+Yeah, and I think it's interesting that he's got some polls showing him up in Maine.

 That's part of the Democratic base.

-There are eighteen states, Sean, and DC, which have gone Democratic in the last six straight elections, and they constitute two hundred and forty-two electoral votes.
+There are 18 states, Sean, in D.C., which have gone Democratic in the last six straight elections, and they constitute 242 electoral votes.

 I think you throw in Florida or something, and Hillary wins it all.

-I haven't seen Trump yet break any of the those eighteen states or DC.
+I haven't seen Trump yet break any of those 18 states or D.C.

 And I think, see, if you could take Pennsylvania out of her bag there, then she's got to start taking former red states.

-So I think this is going to come down basically to to Pennsylvania and North Carolina, if Trump can hold Iowa, Ohio, and Florida.
+So I think this is going to come down basically to Pennsylvania and North Carolina if Trump can hold Iowa, Ohio, and Florida.

-You start out without New York and New Jersey and without Illinois, and you got yourself a hell of an uphill battle.
+You start out without New York or New Jersey and without Illinois, and you got yourself a hell of an uphill battle.

-Sure, you start the of those eighteen states I mentioned, four are in the seven mega states.
+Sure, you start the ⁇ of those 18 states I mentioned, four are in the seven mega states.

 That's New York, Pennsylvania, Illinois, and California.

-Yeah, I mean it's and well, and most of the South, but they just don't have the electoral college clout that uh California does.
+Yeah, I mean, it's and well, and most of the South, but they just don't have the Electoral College clout that California does.

 I mean, it's such a big prize.

-Well, you know, in the old days in the Nixon days, is what we did was we brought across the entire Confederacy, all eleven states of the Confederacy that had gone eleven to zero all six times for Woodrow Wilson and Franklin Delano Roosevelt.
+Well, you know, in the old days, in the Nixon days, what we did was we brought across the entire Confederacy, all 11 states of the Confederacy that had gone 11 to 0 all six times for Woodrow Wilson and Franklin Delano Roosevelt.

-And we brought him across by remain still maintaining commitment to the civil rights acts, all of which Nixon had supported.
+And we brought him across by still maintaining commitment to the Civil Rights Acts, all of which Nixon had supported.

 I mean, Ed Gillespie was all but written off, and the polls had him down by double digits.

-And what did he lose by point what percent of the vote?
+And what did he lose by 0.1% of the vote?

-I mean, one of the problems here, let me tell you, is Northern Virginia change that's taken place, especially up here in Northern Virginia.
+I mean, one of the problems here, let me tell you, is there a change that's taken place, especially up here in Northern Virginia?

-Why can't you why can't you control your peeps up there?
+Why can't you control your peeps up there?

 Well, I think you were one of the original deplorables.